The Gigantic Turnip: Adaptations and retellings

-Several version for children have been penned, including by Konstantin Ushinsky (1864), Vladimir Dal (1870), and Aleksey Nikolayevich Tolstoy (1940).
+Several versions for children have been penned, including by Konstantin Ushinsky (1864), Vladimir Dal (1870), and Aleksey Nikolayevich Tolstoy (1940).

 A Hebrew version of the same folktale titled "Eliezer ve-ha-Gezer" ("Eliezer and the Carrot"), in which the identity of the root vegetable is changed to rhyme with the main character's name, has become a well known children's story in Israeli culture.
 It was published by Levin Kipnis as both a theatrical scene-poem (1930) and children's book (1964).

+A Halloween-themed version of the story Big Pumpkin was written in 1992 by Erica Silverman and illustrated by S.D.
+Schindler.

 It is retold as "The Turnip" by Barbara Suwyn in the World Folklore Series' The Magic Egg and Other Tales from Ukraine (1997), edited by Natalie Kononenko.

 The fairy tale has had multiple treatments in English.
 One of the unfinished projects of award-winning illustrator Ezra Jack Keats was a version of "The Giant Turnip"; artwork for the book was published in the 2002 collection Keats's Neighborhood: An Ezra Jack Keats Treasury.

 Children's author, Jan Brett, wrote that the inspiration for her English-language retelling of The Turnip was travel in 2011 through Russia, and chose animals as characters in her version.

 "Rep-repa" is an adaptation of a fairy tale, performed by the cult Serbian mock-folk group Rokeri s Moravu.
 Released in 1991, the song "Rep repa" deals with the assonance of the words "rep" (rap, a musical genre) and "repa" (turnip), hence it is a form of parody of the hip-hop style of the era.

 In the Chinese city of Tianjin, near the Tianjin Foreign Language University, there is a statue of children pulling out a giant turnip with a little help from animals.
 However, the statue lacks the figures of the grandparents.